-HCA Virginia’s Chippenham Hospital offers behavioral health assessments 24 hours a day in their emergency room (ER).
-Behavioral health clinicians there are available to conduct in-person assessments and guide you on the steps to recovery.
+Many of our hospitals are equipped to provide behavioral health assessments 24 hours a day in their emergency rooms (ERs).
+Here, we can begin admission or referral for mental health care programs within our network for patients in crises.
+Behavioral health clinicians are available to conduct in-person assessments and guide patients in the steps to recovery.

-Additionally, the Chippenham Hospital ER serves as a multijurisdictional behavioral health crisis triage center.
-It combines medical, psychiatric, law enforcement and community behavioral health resources in one convenient and accessible location.
+Additionally, Chippenham Hospital's emergency room serves as a multijurisdictional behavioral health crisis triage center.
+This means medical, psychiatric, law enforcement and community behavioral health resources are provided in one convenient and accessible location.
 This is particularly designed for those who have an emergency custody order.

 If you are having a behavioral health emergency, call 911.